Ahead-of-Time AST Analysis

 It is still possible to return errors from an analyzer.
 To reject a query and halt its execution, you may return GraphQL::AnalysisError in the result method:

-class NoFieldsCalledHello < GraphQL::Analysis::AST::Analyzer
+class NoFieldsCalledHello < GraphQL::Analysis::Analyzer

 def on_leave_field(node, _parent, visitor)